She Loves Biscotti

 Consider for a moment the versatility of the eggplant.

-Grilled, roasted, broiled, baked, stir-fried, stewed, stuffed, fried, or even pureed; there’s a reason why the eggplant is so widely used in Asian, Middle Eastern and Mediterranean cuisines.
-I am positive that as far as Italian cuisine is concerned, one of the most popular eggplant dishes is melanzane alla parmigiana or eggplant Parmesan.
-I’ll be sure to post my mom’s recipe soon.
+Grilled, roasted, broiled, air fried, baked, stir-fried, stewed, stuffed, fried, or even pureed; there’s a reason why the eggplant is so widely used in Asia, Middle Eastern and Mediterranean cuisines.

-But for now, I’d like to sing the praises of this Baked Eggplant Caponata which is simultaneously sweet and savory and makes one of the best eggplant appetizers I know!
-Not to mention that it is also delicious snuggled into sandwiches!
+But for now, I’d like to sing the praises of this roasted eggplant caponata which is simultaneously sweet and savory.
+It makes one of the best eggplant appetizers I know!
+Not to mention that it can also be deliciously snuggled into sandwiches!

 Truth be told, if I had to choose between having one main dish or just grazing my way through a few appetizers, I would definitely choose appetizers.